ColdCaseFiler/coldcasefiler.github.io/_people/john-doe.md

 accent_image:
   background: '#193747'
 theme_color: '#193747'
-sitemap: false
+sitemap: true
 tags: [victim]
 ---

+John Doe, the victim.
 More More More!